moranneil/pands-final-project-2019/README.md

 Click on the link [_analyse-iris-generate-pairplot.py_](https://github.com/moranneil/pands-final-project-2019/blob/master/analyse-iris-generate-pairplot.py) to view the code to generate a Pairplot from the Iris Dataset

+## Summary from Data Analysis

+In the first section the min, max, mean and standard devation values from the mean were calculated for each

 ## References

 Iris flower data set: https://en.wikipedia.org/wiki/Iris_flower_data_set.<br />